Signed in as:

 filler@godaddy.com

-One of Tanya's special interests is the diagnosis and support of Autistic adults or adults who suspect they are Autistic.
-This includes adults have have previously been diagnosed with Aspergers.
-Diagnosing an adult with Autism can be difficult, especially women; as by the time an adult is identified as possibly being Autistic, they have developed many coping strategies which may "mask" the features of Autism.
-Coping strategies can include camouflaging autistic traits, masking and compensation strategies which are "work arounds" to help the person cope or "fit in".
+Diagnosing an adult with Autism can be difficult, especially women and gender diverse people; as by the time an adult is identified as possibly being Autistic, they have developed many coping strategies which may "mask" the features of Autism.
+Coping strategies can include camouflaging autistic traits, masking and compensation strategies which are "work arounds" to help the person cope or "fit in" in a neurotypical world.

 There is no charge for a letter confirming your identity (diagnosis).